LukMercury/Simple-Programs/Algorithm Efficiency Calculator/README.md

 You have to find the maximum integer x such that f(x) < n still holds

 Useful for computing algorithm speeds: input size x based on maximum execute time n
-and algorithm comparison: input size x such that algorithm 1 is faster than algorithm 2
+and algorithm comparison: input size x such that algorithm 1 runs faster than algorithm 2

 ---